katavouta/katavouta.github.io/_pages/CV.md

 ---

 **Summer Schools & Workshops** (selected)
-Ferbuary 2022 (upcoming): Co-organising the first “Future Coastal Ocean Climates” (FLAME) international workshop.
+-Ferbuary 2022 (upcoming): Co-organising the first “Future Coastal Ocean Climates” (FLAME) international workshop.

-June 2021: Participation to the CMIP6 Data Hackathon - part of the Met Office Climate Data Challenge Hackathon series during 2021.
+-June 2021: Participation to the CMIP6 Data Hackathon - part of the Met Office Climate Data Challenge Hackathon series during 2021.
 Led to a collaboration for addressing the effects of climate change on Biological Carbon Pump (paper 17 in <a href="/Publications/">my list of Pulications</a>).

-August 2018: Swiss Oeschger Centre for Climate Change Research (OCCR) Summer School.
+-August 2018: Swiss Oeschger Centre for Climate Change Research (OCCR) Summer School.
 Participation in this summer school is highly competitive and is limited to a maximum of 70 young researchers from all fields of climate research.

 ---